Zoomed Image

 Custodians

 Custodians represent the people responsible for assets.
-Every user in xAssets is linked to a custodian record, which enables features like "My Assets" queries.
+Every user in xAssets can be linked to a custodian record, which enables features like "My Assets" queries and asset check-out.

 To create a new custodian: